easy-infographics/easy-infographics.github.io/COVID-19/en/index.md

 ### What is an mRNA after all?

 Well, while you might have heard of mRNA vaccines in the recent news headlines, mRNA is all but recent.
-In fact, mRNA has been produced and destroyed by your cells every second since you were born, and it's **naturally part of how our body works.**
+In fact, mRNA has been produced and destroyed by your cells every second since you were conceived, and it's **naturally part of how our body works.**
 **You can find a dedicated illustration in the [Cell Biology](https://easy-infographics.github.io/Cell_Biology) section.**

 more illustrations coming soon :)